n-rook/thscoreboard/README.md

 1. Run "python manage.py runserver" and see if it successfully connects.
 If so, run "python manage.py migrate" to set up the initial database contents.
 1. Run "python manage.py setup_constant_tables" to set up constant tables, like the Game and Shot tables.

+### Email configuration

+This project rarely needs to send email.
+For example, it sends email if the user forgot their password and needs to reset it.

+By default, in a development provider, we use the "Console" email backend.
+This backend "sends" emails by logging them to the console.
+Obviously this is not super realistic, but it should be good enough for most purposes.